microsoft/azuredatastudio/extensions/sql-migration/README.md

 # Azure SQL Migration
 The [Azure SQL Migration extension for Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/extensions/azure-sql-migration-extension) brings together a simplified assessment, recommendation, and migration experience that delivers the following capabilities:
-- A responsive user interface that provides you with an end-to-end migration experience that starts with a migration readiness assessment, SKU recommendation (based on performance data), and finalizes with the actual migration to Azure SQL.
+- A responsive UI for an end-to-end migration experience.
+The extension starts with a migration readiness assessment and SKU recommendation (preview) (based on performance data).
-- An enhanced assessment mechanism that can evaluate SQL Server instances, identifying databases that are ready for migration to the different Azure SQL targets.
+- An enhanced assessment mechanism that can evaluate SQL Server instances.
+The extension identifies databases that are ready to migrate to Azure SQL targets.
-- A SKU recommendation engine (Preview) that collects performance data from the source SQL Server instance on-premises, generating right-sized SKU recommendations based on your Azure SQL target.
+- An SKU recommendation engine that collects performance data from the on-premises source SQL Server instance and then generates right-sized SKU recommendations based on your Azure SQL target.
 - A reliable Azure service powered by Azure Database Migration Service that orchestrates data movement activities to deliver a seamless migration experience.
-- The ability to run online (for migrations requiring minimal downtime) or offline (for migrations where downtime persists through the migration) migration modes to suit your business requirements.
+- You can run your migration online (for migrations that require minimal downtime) or offline (for migrations where downtime persists throughout the migration) depending on your business requirements.
-- The flexibility to create and configure a self-hosted integration runtime to provide your own compute for accessing the source SQL Server and backups in your on-premises environment.
+- You can configure a self-hosted integration runtime to use your own compute resources to access the source SQL Server instance backup files in your on-premises environment.
+- Provides a secure and improved user experience for migrating TDE databases and SQL/Windows logins to Azure SQL.

 ## Installation
 Open the Azure Data Studio marketplace, select and install the latest version of the Azure SQL Migration extension, and launch the wizard.
 Follow the example below: